guretno/DataScienceCourse3Project/Code Book.md

 The test and training data sets were merged together into a single data frame including the activity and subject column.
 The next step was to create a summarising data frame that displayed only mean and standard deviation data , filtered by searching the column names for "std" and "mean".
 These filtered columns were combined with the identifier columns to create a new data frame.

 The numeric labels for activities were converted to descriptive ones using the map values function and activity_labels text file.
-They were then tidied up by changing the characters to lower case and replacing underscores with spaces which produced the following labels.

-1. walking
+1. WALKING
-2. walking upstairs
+2. WALKING_UPSTAIRS
-3. walking downstairs
+3. WALKING_DOWNSTAIRS
-4. sitting
+4. SITTING
-5. standing
+5. STANDING
-6. laying
+6. LAYING

 Then an independent tidy data frame was created using the aggretate function with the average of each variable for each activity and each subject.
 As a result of aggregating, new columns were made making some of the old ones unneccessary.
 The old ones were deleted and the new ones were renamed.